Kenzel Doe

 Kenzel Doe (born June 6, 1992) is an American former football wide receiver and return specialist, most recently for the Nebraska Danger of the Indoor Football League (IFL).
 He played college football for Wisconsin and has played in both the National Football League, and the Canadian Football League, as well as playing for two other minor league football teams.

-High school career
+Early life

 Doe was born and raised in Reidsville, North Carolina.
 He attended Reidsville High School, who went undefeated during Doe's time playing there.

 College career

 Coming into college, Doe was rated as a 3 star recruit.
 Doe attended Wisconsin from 2010 to 2014, and majored in sociology.
 After red-shirting, Doe played in 48 games from 2011 to 2014, excelling on special teams.
 Doe returned 49 punts for 481 yards and one touchdown, as well as 58 kickoff returns for 1,388 yards and a touchdown, which was scored during the 2014 Capital One Bowl.
 Doe also caught 42 passes for 379 yards and a touchdown, plus rushing for 143 yards on 19 carries.
 Doe earned several letters during his time in college.